1.0 License Required

 10.1.5 A homeowner who has obtained a homeowner’s permit provided by law.

 10.1.6 A communication and low voltage contractor that installs, services and maintains all types of communication and low voltage systems which are energy limited.
-These systems include, but are not limited to telephone systems, sound systems, cable television systems, closed circuit video systems, satellite dish antennas, instrumentation and temperature controls, and low voltage landscape lighting, directional boring, networking systems, communication systems, security and burglar systems.
+These systems include telephone systems, sound systems, cable television systems, closed circuit video systems, satellite dish antennas, instrumentation and temperature controls, low voltage landscape lighting, directional boring, networking systems, communication systems, and security and burglar systems.
 Low voltage fire alarm systems are specifically not included in this section.

 10.1.7 Fire Alarm Signaling Licensees issued by the Office of the State Fire Marshal.